 Fall is a time to harvest your strengths, accomplishments, failures, lessons, and everything else the year has brought you.
 As you harvest all that you have tended to, grown and experienced it gives you an opportunity to reflect on, and appreciate all that you’ve grown and how far you’ve come!
 All that you’ve managed to move through, accomplish, survive, and grow from.

 When you harvest all of your experiences, you take time to honor yourself.
 It gives you a moment to really stand in awe of your harvest, at what you’ve managed to bring to fruition, of what you’ve been able to bring to life.
 Harvesting your strengths is also a way to gather energy and renew our strength for the next season.

 What lessons do these experiences offer that can help you grow further into who you want to become?
 What can you let go of that doesn’t help you grow?
 Transformation comes from the letting go; from harvesting your strengths and lessons, from leaning into balance not speed, by taking time to savor the present.

 1. Take a moment to reflect on your harvest for the year.
 What did you grow this year?
 What did you manifest?
 What did you accomplish and achieve?
 What were your fails and what can you take away from them?
 How did you yourself grow over the course of the year.

 2. List them on a piece of paper

 3. Then, taking your art materials, create a visual of your “harvest”.
 Remember that it can just be colors or shapes, no realistic pictures necessary.
 Allow your brush to move without thought.

-4. Keep your image close to you and acknowledge and celebrate YOU and your harvest for the rest of Fall!
+4. Keep your image close to you and acknowledge and celebrate YOU and your harvest!
+Journal prompts to enrich the experience:

 To learn more about Myriam click here: https://www.myriammartinezcoaching.com/